 After the first few months, life with your baby will settle down.
 You’ll get into a routine and begin to feel more confident.

-Remember it is always okay to ask for help if you feel overwhelmed or feel you are not doing a good job.
+Remember it is always OK to ask for help if you feel overwhelmed or feel you are not doing a good job.
 These feelings are very common for parents.
-Sometimes it only takes a kind listener to make things feel okay again.
+Sometimes it only takes a kind listener to make things feel OK again.

 How to cope with less sleep

 It’s normal for tiredness to make you feel:

 - not yourself

 - worried about being able to care for your baby